-All adults employed by Maret School – without exception – are considered part of the “faculty.”
-We all have different roles and responsibilities; however, each employee is responsible for “teaching” and for respecting our students.
-Everyone is expected to fulfill the School’s Mission and support our Philosophy Statement.
+All adults employed by Maret School – without exception – are considered part of the faculty.
+Although all faculty members have different roles and responsibilities, each person is responsible for “teaching” and for respecting our students.
+Everyone is expected to fulfill and support the School’s Mission & Philosophy statement.

-- The best interest of students should always be our highest priority;
+- The best interests of students should always be our highest priority;

 - Adults should set appropriate limits and maintain healthy boundaries in their relationships with both students and co-workers;

 - Maret employees should be solid role models;

 - Maret employees may never have sexual or romantic relationships with students, use alcohol or drugs of any kind with students, or partake in any illegal conduct;

 - Maret employees should promptly communicate any concerns about misconduct in accordance with the procedures set forth in these Guidelines for Code of Conduct.

 - It is firmly prohibited for any faculty member to say, write, sing, read aloud or communicate in any form, the word that is represented by the letter “n” in the term “n-word.”
 This is a form of hate speech.
 ANY usage of the n-word in any of its derogatory or slang iterations will not be tolerated and may lead to serious disciplinary action including termination.